launcher-host/mercurius/README.md

 - Unit Tests
 - Typing indicator
-- Broadcast user status (when he goes on/off)
 - Conversation with multiple users
 - Search in messages content
 - Upload photos and attach files